rudra-iitm-phd/rudra-iitm-phd.github.io/human_ai_loop.md

 \end{align*}
 $$

-We can now analyze this equation properly:
+We can analyze this more cleanly as:

 $$
 \begin{align*}